tusktenon/hyperskill-java-projects/README.md

 - **CLI applications that do not use Spring.** These can be started by executing `gradle run` from the project's root directory (I've added the `console=plain` option to each project's `gradle.properties` file, so the command-line output should be clear of any Gradle-related interference).
 - **Spring Boot applications.** These can be started with `gradle bootRun`.
 - **Special cases.** Some projects have exceptional requirements (at least in their later stages), which are described in detail in their READMEs:
-    - The File Server project has separate client and server programs;
+    - The File Server and JSON Database projects have separate client and server programs;
     - Meal Planner requires a connection to a PostgreSQL database;
     - Simple Banking System has (mandatory) command-line arguments;
     - Transaction Aggregator only works if compatible data servers are running on the same machine, so I've created a [companion project](TransactionAggregatorDataServer) that provides a simple implementation for these servers.